 That said, if all you’re looking to lose is a thin layer from your door, then read on for a quick guide on how to trim hollow core doors.

-How to Trim a Hollow Core Door
+How to Cut a Door to Size: Hollowcore Edition

 What you need to trim hollow core doors:

 Sheets or paper to protect the surface of the door